32 free big-name games for iPhone or Android

 Animal Crossing: Pocket Camp

 Another popular Nintendo series, Animal Crossing is a 'social simulation' game, where you can interact with various animal characters, performing tasks and activities such as collecting items or planting seeds.
-The latest Switch game is due to be released this month – you can order it now for as much as £50 – but a much more MoneySaving option is this free app.
+The latest Switch game which was released last year can still cost up to £40 – so a much more MoneySaving option is this free app.

 Super Mario Run